marco-compiler/marco/docs/BuildOnLinuxMacOS.md

 # Building on Linux / macOS
 We provide here directions to install MARCO on Linux and macOS.
-The commands for installing some packages are based on the `apt` package manager, but it can be easily adapted to others.
+The commands for installing some packages are based on the `apt` package manager, but they can be easily adapted to others.

 ## Requirements
 ### LLVM